 As the largest state park in the contiguous U.S., it spans over 600,000 acres and consists of 500 miles of dirt roads and many miles of hiking trails.
 Visitors can explore the park’s extensive network of hiking trails, which lead to hidden oases, rugged canyons, and panoramic viewpoints overlooking the vast desert and its blooming population of wildflowers.

-Because this park is so large, I joined one of the many Anza-Borrego Facebook groups to get tips on where certain blooms were happening within the park, when peak season was happening, etc. Since I don’t live in California, I found it helpful for me when planning my trip out there.
+Because this park is so large, I joined one of the many Anza-Borrego Facebook groups to get tips on where certain blooms were occurring within the park, when peak season was, etc. Since I don’t live in California, I found it helpful when planning my trip out there.

 Walker Canyon

 Nestled in the foothills of the Santa Ana Mountains, Walker Canyon has gained fame in recent years for its stunning displays of California poppies during the superbloom.
-While the canyon can get crowded during peak bloom periods, early morning visits offer a chance to enjoy the spectacle in relative solitude and witness the interplay of light and color as the sun rises over the horizon.
+While the canyon can get crowded during peak bloom periods, early-morning visits offer a chance to enjoy the spectacle in relative solitude and to witness the interplay of light and color as the sun rises.

 Chino Hills State Park

-I wouldn’t say Chino Hills State Park is the MOST popular for viewing the California superbloom, but I found it to be a nice break from the massive crowds while still experiencing beautiful blooms.
+I wouldn’t say Chino Hills State Park is the MOST popular place to view the California superbloom, but I found it a nice break from the massive crowds while still seeing beautiful blooms.
 It’s best known for its solid hills of California orange poppies, lupines, and the yellowing mustard flowers.

 Aliso Canyon is a great trail to start with, and other popular trails include Bane Ridge Trail, Bovinian Delight Trail, Telegraph Canyon Trail, and Little Canyon Loop, which is the trail we took.
 And since this park is only a 30-minute drive from Walker Canyon, these two are great paired together during your wildflower hunt.